xdevplatform/gcloud-toolkit-recent-search/README.md

 ## Why Twitter API toolkit for Google Cloud?

-- Process, analyze and visualize massive amounts of Tweets (up to 10M Tweets and the design is scalable to biliions of Tweets)
+- Process, analyze and visualize massive amounts of Tweets (millions of Tweets and the design is scalable to biliions of Tweets)
 - Automates the data pipeline process to ingest Tweets into Google Cloud
-- Decrease the time to value to find insights from Tweets
+- Use this toolkit to find impactful Tweets to your use case quickly (~15 minutes)
-- Visualization of Tweets, slicing and dicing with Tweet attributes
+- Visualization of Tweets, slicing and dicing with Tweet metadata

 ## I don’t have a lot of time: 15 mins is all you need